 - Special toys and beds for your pet

-Step Two: Jump Into Action
+Step Three: Jump Into Action

 Before a hurricane ever hits, make sure that your pets have up-to-date collars and tags.
 If you become separated with your pet, this may be the only way to find them.
 If your pet is microchipped, make sure to update your contact information.
 It is also helpful to make sure that any pet carriers, leashes, or harnesses are easy to find and still in usable condition.
 Make sure that any and all rescue alert stickers on your home are up-to-date as well.